RobotOptimist/macivor/content/blog/mlnet-v-python-polynomial.md

 We will need to define an output class for our transform.
 We will also need to pay more attention to the attributes assigned to the class.
 In particular, as we will be expanding a single vector into a multitude of vectors we will need to define an array of floats in order to capture this change.

-If your intent with a transformation is to change a single property into multiple properties then a simple array is the simplest way to do this.
-However, if you have specific and consistent transformations in mind then may also define new properties on your `TransformOutput` class.
-We may also now make some guesses at how the `OneHotEncoding` transform works under the hood.
+If your intent with a transformation is to change a single property into multiple properties then an array is the simplest way to do this.
+However, if you have specific and consistent transformations in mind then you may also define new properties on your `TransformOutput` class.
+We also can now make some guesses at how the `OneHotEncoding` transform works under the hood.
 (If you remember that dicussion from the [previous entry in this series](/blog/mlnet-v-python-multiple#a-small-discussion-on-onehotencoding-in-mlnet))

 The caveat is that we must know the length of the array so we can put the proper value in the attribute.
 [Per the documentation](https://docs.microsoft.com/en-us/dotnet/api/microsoft.ml.data.vectortypeattribute?view=ml-dotnet), leaving the argument off of the Vector attribute should allow us to put in an array of unknown length.
 In practice this does not work and an error will be thrown upon attempting to fit the data.